Coronavirus found on cruise ship as more U.S. states report cases

 Americans are sharply divided over the dangers of the new coronavirus, according to a Reuters/Ipsos poll.
 Critics of Trump, including Democratic lawmakers, have accused the president of downplaying the significance of the outbreak for political reasons.
 He has said the risk to Americans is low.

-Washington's King County has been the hardest hit area in the United States with at least a dozen of the nation's 15 coronavirus deaths, several of whom were people living at a nursing facility in the Seattle suburb of Kirkland.
-The University of Washington announced on Friday that all classes would be held virtually for the rest of the winter term to limit contagion.
+Washington's King County has been the hardest-hit area in the United States with at least a dozen of the nation's 17 coronavirus deaths, several of whom were people living at a nursing facility in the Seattle suburb of Kirkland.
+Officials said a team of 30 medical professionals from the U.S. Public Health Service will deploy on Saturday to help the beleaguered LifeCare nursing home.
+"We are grateful that the cavalry is arriving," King County Executive Dow Constanine told reporters on Friday.

+In Florida, officials on Friday announced two deaths and canceled two Miami music festivals - Ultra and Calle Ocho - because of the potential risk that coronavirus could spread at events with large crowds.
+For similar reasons, the NCAA Division III men's basketball tournament will go ahead at Johns Hopkins University in Baltimore this weekend but without spectators, the university said on Friday.

 The crisis has hit stocks hard.
 The benchmark S&P 500 closed down another 1.7% on Friday, after falling nearly 3% the day before.
 As new states report their first cases, others watched their tally grow.
 Cases in New York jumped to 44 from 22, Governor Andrew Cuomo said on Friday, adding that some 4,000 people in the state were under precautionary quarantine and 44 under mandatory quarantine.

 But he also tried to stem any sense of panic.
-"I think the anxiety and the fear is more of a problem than the virus," Cuomo said.
+"I think the anxiety and the fear are more of a problem than the virus," Cuomo said.

 Amid widespread criticism of not enough tests available for states in need, Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, acknowledged that "some missteps" had initially slowed the distribution of tests, but said the overall response was going well.
 "In the next couple of weeks we should be ratcheted up to get many more out," Fauci said on NBC's Today program.